Progvice/mvc/README.md

         ]
     ];

 This is what our example model has in it.
-Now i am going to explain what all this means.
+Now I am going to explain what all this means.

 - Primary key -> This tells MainModel that this is our tables primary key.
 - Example column -> This contains every setting for column named "example_column"